-Interest Only Home Loans and Interest Only Lenders
+Interest Only Loans 2023 – Interest Only Mortgage Lenders

 An interest only mortgage is a loan that has a lower monthly payment than a traditional loan because interest only lenders require the borrowers to pay just the interest portion of the loan each month.

-As an interest only lenders typically offer a variety of interest only home loan options, including 30 year fixed rate mortgages and adjustable rate mortgages.
+Interest only mortgage lenders typically offer a variety of interest only home loan options, including 30 year fixed rate mortgages and adjustable rate mortgages.
 The interest only period will last anywhere from 5-10 years.
 After that time, interest only lenders will require you to make principal payments large enough to pay off the loan before the 30 year term ends.

 For many borrowers, the most appealing benefit of an interest only home loan is that you control your payment amount and your cash flow in any given month during the interest only loan period.
 Another benefit is your monthly mortgage payment will be lower than it would be with an interest plus principal payment.

-Pros and Cons of an Interest Only Home Loan
+Pros and Cons of an Interest Only Loan

 - Lower monthly payments during the interest only period – In the payment example below, you can reduce your payment by $478 per month.
 This is a huge monthly savings if your goal is to keep your payment down.